hoophq/terraform-provider-hoop/docs/index.md

 ### Required

+- `api_key` (String, Sensitive) The API Key to authenticate in the Hoop Gateway.
+May also be provided via `HOOP_APIKEY` environment variable.
 - `api_url` (String) The API URL of the Hoop Gateway instance.
-It may also be provided via HOOP_APIURL environment variable.
+It may also be provided via `HOOP_APIURL` environment variable.

-### Optional

-- `api_key` (String, Sensitive) The API Key to authenticate in the Hoop Gateway.
-May also be provided via HOOP_APIKEY environment variable.